 The Sochi Autodrom hosts a modest calendar of events throughout the year, with Formula 2 and Formula 3 also on the support bill at this year’s Russian Grand Prix.
 The current contract will see the event remain on the calendar until at least 2025.

 Learn more: The Russian Grand Prix in Numbers

-Major events happening at Sochi Autodrom in 2020
+Upcoming events at Sochi Autodrom

 The Sochi Autodrom is located in the Adler district of Sochi, 35 kilometres south of the city center.